chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/cilium/index.md

 ## Start up a K3s cluster

-Cilium does not work with the default Container Network Interface (CNI) plugin in K3s, so we'll start up a K3s cluster CNI and disable the network policy.
+Cilium does not work with the default Container Network Interface (CNI) plugin in K3s, so we'll start up a CNI for our K3s cluster and disable the network policy.

 To do so, create a YAML manifest named `k3d.yaml` with the following command: